Richard-L4/the-majors/readme.md

  ![history](/assets/images/Screenshot%202024-11-26%20184356.png)
 - Enquiry page content
-    -  The site at present is not designed to get the user in contact with any organization in particular, it just to allow anyone who would like more information a simple, easy method of making contact for anything they would like to know.
+    -  The site at present is not designed to get the user in contact with any organization in particular, it is just to allow anyone who would like more information a simple, easy method of making contact for anything they would like to know.
 Just name and email address so they can be responded to, without being overbearing and asking for any more personal details which at this stage I felt could be seen as intrusive.

  ![enquiry](/assets/images/Screenshot%202024-11-28%20155532.png)
 - Success page conent